root-project/web/manual/python/index.md

 ROOT.gROOT.SetStyle('MyStyle')
 ```

-If PyROOT cannot find `.rootlogon.py` in the user's home directory, it will look for the equivalent in C++ (`.rootlogon.C`), first in [ROOT's etc directory](https://root.cern/doc/master/classTROOT.html#ab8e51627a12d886d6c8177b46481352a), then in the user's home directory and finally in the current working directory.
+If PyROOT cannot find `.rootlogon.py` in the user's home directory, it will look for the equivalent in C++ (`.rootlogon.C`), first in [ROOT's etc directory](https://root.cern/doc/master/classTROOT.html#ab8e51627a12d886d6c8177b46481352a){:target="_blank"}, then in the user's home directory and finally in the current working directory.
 Note that it is also possible to use both the Python and the C++ rootlogons, since the latter can be loaded from the former, for instance with `ROOT.gROOT.LoadMacro('.rootlogon.C')`.

-If the user would like to completely disable the rootlogon functionality, they can do so by setting `PyConfig.DisableRootLogon` to `True`.
+If you would like to completely disable the rootlogon functionality, set `PyConfig.DisableRootLogon` to `True`.

-- `IgnoreCommandLineOptions` (default `True`): if a PyROOT script is executed with some command line arguments, they will be ignored by default by ROOT, so the user is free to process them as they wish.
-However, by setting `PyConfig.IgnoreCommandLineOptions` to `False`, those arguments will be forwarded to ROOT for parsing, e.g. to enable the batch mode from the command line.
-A complete list of the arguments accepted by ROOT can be found [here]({{ '/manual/first_steps_with_root/#starting-root-with-command-line-options' | relative_url }}).
+- `IgnoreCommandLineOptions` (default `True`): If a PyROOT script is executed with some command line arguments, they will be ignored by default by ROOT, so you can process them as you wish.
+However, by setting `PyConfig.IgnoreCommandLineOptions` to `False`, those arguments will be forwarded to ROOT for parsing, for example, to enable the batch mode from the command line.
+For a complete list of the arguments accepted by ROOT, → see [Starting ROOT with command line options]({{ '/manual/first_steps_with_root/#starting-root-with-command-line-options' | relative_url }}).

 - `ShutDown` (default `True`): when PyROOT is terminating, during its cleanup phase, the ROOT C++ interpreter is shut down.
-If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, `PyConfig.ShutDown` can be set to `False` to prevent that shutdown.
+If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, you can set `PyConfig.ShutDown` to `False` to prevent that shutdown.

-- `StartGUIThread` (default `True`): except when executed from [IPython](https://ipython.org/), a [Jupyter](https://jupyter.org/) notebook or in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode), PyROOT starts a thread that periodically polls for ROOT events (e.g. GUI events) to process them.
-If a given PyROOT application does not need this event processing, it can prevent the creation of the thread by setting `PyConfig.StartGUIThread` to `False`.
+- `StartGUIThread` (default `True`): except when executed from [IPython](https://ipython.org/){:target="_blank"}, a [Jupyter](https://jupyter.org/){:target="_blank"} notebook or in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode){:target="_blank"}, PyROOT starts a thread that periodically polls for ROOT events (for example GUI events) to process them.
+If a given PyROOT application does not need this event processing, you can prevent the creation of the thread by setting `PyConfig.StartGUIThread` to `False`.

 ### Enabling batch mode

 When running in batch mode, PyROOT will not display any graphics.
-There are two ways in which a user can activate the batch mode:
+You can activate the batch mode as follows:

-1. Passing `-b` as a command line argument, e.g. `python -b my_pyroot_script.py`.
-For this to work, `PyConfig.IgnoreCommandLineOptions` must be set to `False` inside the PyROOT script, as discussed [here]({{ '/manual/python/#configuration-options' | relative_url }}).
+1. Pass `-b` as a command line argument, for example, `python -b my_pyroot_script.py`.
+For this to work, you must set `PyConfig.IgnoreCommandLineOptions` to `False` inside the PyROOT script, as discussed in [Configuration options]({{ '/manual/python/#configuration-options' | relative_url }}).

-2. Calling `gROOT.SetBatch` in the PyROOT script, right after importing `ROOT`:
+2. Call `gROOT.SetBatch` in the PyROOT script, right after importing `ROOT`:

 ```python
 import ROOT